 An Expedition Training Booklet is available for download below.

-It has been compiled from a number of sources by members of OXPED CIC (see below), and is meant to form the basis of a training course for young people prior to undertaking their practice expedition.
+It has been compiled from a number of sources by experienced local expedition leaders, and is meant to form the basis of a training course for young people prior to undertaking their practice expedition.
 It concentrates mostly on Bronze level training, but should be useful for Silver and Gold participants as well.
 Copies may be printed out for people to keep as a reference manual.

 For reference, the Expedition Training Frameworks for Bronze, Silver and Gold levels may downloaded from the Expedition Downloads page on the DofE website.